 I see that your shoulders are hunched and think you might be upset?
 I see two children who both want the same toy.
 I wonder if you're feelingbecause I can see how you might feelbecause Maybe it's not the right time now, I will catch up with you later.
 I hear you need space.
 I'll be over here when you need me.
 Do you think you might be disappointed?
 It's ok to feel I understand you are But I can't let youI need you to be safe.

-Remember when we discussed when you feelwe can(insert chosen strategies here) I feelsometimes too; let's figure this out together.
+Remember when we discussed when you feelwe can(insert chosen strategies here)

+I feelsometimes too; let's figure this out together.

 How can I help you now?

 Tell me about what happened

 What could you do next time?

 Help me understand how

-I need you tothank
+I need you tothank you

 Where a person has been directly affected by the actions of another, a conversation will take place together, by mutual consent, to explore the situation and repair the relationship.
+This will be discretionary where a Pastoral Support Plan is in place, to avoid further escalation.
 This will use 5 questions.
 The conversation will be facilitated by an adult and both parties get the opportunity to speak.